SansGuidon/bookmarks/README.md

 * [Nick Babich](https://theblog.adobe.com/10-tips-develop-better-empathy-maps/) - (2018) 10 Tips to Develop Better Empathy Maps
 * [Srinivas Rao](https://medium.com/the-mission/professionals-vs-amateurs-6ef9ec64cbc3) - (2018) Professionals vs Amateurs
 > When we are amateurs our life was about drama, denial, and distraction — Steven Pressfield
-* [Thomas Wedell-Wedellsborg](https://hbr.org/2017/01/are-you-solving-the-right-problems) - (2017) Are You Solving the Right Problems?
+* [Thomas Wedell-Wedellsborg](https://hbr.org/2017/01/are-you-solving-the-right-problems) - (2017) Are You Solving the Right Problems? via [Jim Leonardo](https://jimsrulesregardingeverything.com/2017/03/11/export-to-pdf-a-tale-in-understanding-the-business-need/)'s article title Export to PDF: A Tale in Understanding the Business Need

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution